Canadian man gets 26 years for role in suicide attack

 ‘Isa, a Canadian citizen and Iraqi national, was arrested in 2011 on a U.S. warrant after an investigation by authorities in New York, Canada and Tunisia.

-Federal prosecutors cited wiretap evidence and an interview of ‘Isa in linking him to the terror network that used a suicide bomber to detonate an explosives-laden truck outside the U.S. base in Mosul.
+Federal prosecutors cited wiretap evidence and an interview of ‘Isa in linking him to the Tunisian terror network that used a suicide bomber to detonate an explosives-laden truck outside the U.S. base in Mosul.

+As the truck proceeded past an Iraqi police checkpoint, it detonated next to an American military convoy, leaving a crater that prosecutors said was 60 feet (18 meters) deep.

 ‘Isa admitted corresponding by email with two of the jihadists while they were in Syria and “facilitators” who were trying to get the attackers into Iraq, according to court filings.
 Authorities said he also wired one of them $700 and provided “words of encouragement and religious guidance” to his co-conspirators.